hanloong/ithaka/README.md

 ## Description

-Ithaka is an ideation platform built with Ruby on Rails
+Ithaka is an ideation platform for internal teams and businesses.
+It promotes innovation from within by enabling users to suggest ideas, share and discuss thoughts and promote transparency in decision making through influence factors.

 ## Requirements